Research in Sciences Summer Program FAQ

 • Housing

 Summer Research students are required to arrange their own housing.
 On-campus summer housing is available on a first-come first-serve basis.
 Your acceptance to the Research in Science summer program makes you eligible to apply.
-The summer housing application can be found at this link after April 1, 2024.
+We will link the applicatiob for summer housing when it becomes available.
 If you have questions, contact the Office of Residential Life directly at 860-685-3550 or submit a ResLife Help Ticket through your WesPortal.

 On-campus housing may be available at no charge or at a reduced rate for students with high financial need.
 If you feel you are eligible for this, please check the relevant box on the summer housing application and the Office of Residential Life will verify your eligibility.